○ 6 min read

 Health Benefits of Watermelons

 With all of those nutritional components, low-calorie count, and a massive amount of liquid, you should probably be eating more watermelon.
-To make a stronger case for this large melon, let’s look at the proven health benefits associated with them.
+To make a case for this large melon, let’s look at the many health benefits associated with them.

-♦ Maintain cellular health.
-There have been a few studies on how the properties of watermelon could promote cellular health, each one looking at different areas and benefits.
-One of the most promising is a study related to insulin-like growth factor (IGF), a protein involved in cell division.
+♦ Maintain whole-body health.
+There have been a few studies on how the properties of watermelon could promote whole-body health, each one looking at different areas and benefits.

 ♦ Support cognitive health.
 The lycopene in watermelon directly impacts brain health and may promote proper memory function.

 ♦ Promote macular health.
 Lycopene is found in your eyes.
-It protects against common oxidative damage, making it a key nutrient as you get older, when your eyes begin to lack this antioxidant
+It protects against common everyday stressors, making it a key nutrient as you get older when your eyes begin to lack this antioxidant

 Why Try Hydration Watermelon-Cucumber?